raynamharris/FMR1CA1rnaseq/README.md

 # FMR1CA1rnaseq

-## The forthcoming manuscript
-This research has been written up as a chapter of my doctoral thesis called "Reproducible approaches for studying behavior and transcription in a mouse model for autism".
-It will be modified before submitting to a jounral for peer review and publishing.
-Stayed tuned for citation details and links.
-The current draft can be found here: [https://raynamharris.github.io/Thesis/02_fmr1](https://raynamharris.github.io/Thesis/02_fmr1).

 ## Repository organization and workflow

 1. [UNIXworkflow](./UNIXworkflow/) - runs on The Texas Advanced Computing Center's (TACC) cluster 'Stampede'